How to lose a Fire Hydrant Parking Ticket Hearing-part II

 Certification

-I hereby certify that the foregoing statements made by me are true to the best of my knowledge.
-I am aware that if any of my testimony is willfully false, I am subject to punishment.
+I certify that the foregoing statements I made are accurate to the best of my knowledge.
+I know that if my testimony is willfully false, I am subject to punishment.

-I further certify to the truth and accuracy of all the exhibits attached hereto in support of my defense to this parking violation
+To support my defense of this parking violation, I further certify the truth and accuracy of all the exhibits attached hereto.

-I further certify that I did not move my car from the parking space where it received a parking violation prior to taking the photographs attached hereto as exhibits in support of my defense.”
+I certify that I did not move my car from the parking space where it received a parking violation before taking the photographs attached hereto as exhibits in support of my defense.”

 _________________________________